syncfusion-content/fileformat-docs/File-Formats/XlsIO/Custom-XML-Support.md

   {% endtabs %}

-I> Custom Xml cannot be modified when the file is saved in Excel 97-2003 (*.xls) format.
+N> Custom Xml cannot be modified when the file is saved in Excel 97-2003 (*.xls) format.

-I> Custom Xml can be created and modified when the file is saved in Excel 2007 and later versions (*.xlsx).
+N> Custom Xml can be created and modified when the file is saved in Excel 2007 and later versions (*.xlsx).